 Precisely, it is a cash benefit that is payable when the policyholder dies.
 It follows the terms of the insurance policy when it is purchased.

-In general, people purchase funeral plans to ensure that their family will be able to cover the final expenses of burial, funeral home, memorial services, and cremation facility.
+In general, people purchase funeral plans to ensure that their families will be able to cover the final expenses of burial, funeral home, memorial services, and cremation facility.

 What is worth noting here is that there is no law or rule about how that money should be spent?
 It all depends on the beneficiary -the person who receives the burial insurance amount and is responsible for funeral duties.